Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Black Tea / Hong Cha

 A round, warming tea for protecting the center.
-In traditional terms, it helps Spleen Fire glow steadily so warmth can travel outward.
+In traditional language, it helps the Spleen Fire glow steadily so warmth can move outward.

 Highly Warming 🔴